Uniform Innkeepers Tax

 - Most communities form a task force that includes a representative from the county commissioners and council, which administer the tax, the lodging and attractions industries, community leaders and someone familiar with non-profit management.
 The Indiana Tourism Association can provide this task force with a mentor to assist in the process.
 This task force can and should identify and develop:

 - The local structure of the tourism commission (this varies depending on the community).
 Sample structures are available from the ITA.
-Most are separate non-profit entities, although a few server as quasi-governmental agencies.
+The tourism commission must be formed by a county ordinance from county commission.

 - Articles of incorporation for the local entity that will serve as the "bureau", as well as related documents such as by-laws.